Skip navigation

 Make internal hiring processes fair

-Access to internal work opportunities can sometimes be hard to find.
+Access to internal work opportunities is sometimes hard to find.
 Because of this, employees may have no clear path to advance their careers.
 Post all jobs, include clear hiring instructions, and consider all qualified applicants.

 Provide the resources employees need

-Ensure that employees have access to the people, places, and things they need to perform their duties.
+Ensure employees have access to the people, places, and things they need to perform their duties.
+Reach out and ask them if there’s anything you can do to connect them to the right resources.

 Offer a seat at the table

 Important voices are often left out of meetings, especially when they're held behind closed doors.
-Rather than sending calendar invites based on a person's role, think about gathering a wide range of perspectives instead so that your workforce is fairly represented.
+Rather than sending calendar invites based on a person's role, think about gathering a wide range of perspectives instead.
+That way, your diverse workforce is fairly represented.

 Create a culture where people feel safe